USFDA declines to approve this Nasal Spray

 The USFDA seeks a new study to evaluate how users interact with the OX124 nasal spray packaging and instructions.

-Medicine red round tablets making sign of cross reject or decline
+Medicine red round tablets making sign of cross reject, refuse, decline, denied, No

 Picture: Pixabay